"Enthusiastic and fearless, everything moves with a suppleness and elegance that only athletes can achieve"

 B'Rock Orchestra was set up in Ghent in 2005 on the basis of an urge for renewal and rejuvenation in the world of Early Music.
-The selected international musicians specialise in historically informed performance practices.
-They distinguish themselves by their open mind and flexibility of repertoire and playing style.
+Our international musicians distinguish themselves by their open mind and flexibility of repertoire and playing style.

 In the choices it makes for its concert programmes, B'Rock combines established works by baroque composers with the lesser-known repertoire of the 17th and 18th centuries.
-In addition, the orchestra pursues a bold and innovative programme policy in which early and contemporary music meet and enrich each other.
-It focuses especially on giving first performances of new music written with its historic instruments in mind.
-But the orchestra also has a reputation for cross-genre productions.
+In addition, the orchestra pursues a bold and innovative programme policy with early and contemporary music.
+It focuses especially on giving first performances of new music.
 Early music in combination with theatre, visual art and/or video also form part of the orchestra's DNA.

-B'Rock Orchestra regularly engages prominent guest conductors and soloists such as René Jacobs, Jérémie Rhorer, Andreas Spering, Bejun Mehta, Alexander Melnikov, Kristian Bezuidenhout, Dmitry Sinkovsky, Sophie Karthäuser and many others.
-B'Rock also frequently collaborates with such leading choral ensembles as RIAS Kammerchor, Collegium Vocale Ghent, the Nederlands Kamerkoor and Cappella Amsterdam.
+B'Rock does not have one fixed conductor, but regularly engages prominent guest conductors and soloists such as René Jacobs, Ivor Bolton, Andreas Spering, Alexander Melnikov, Dmitry Sinkovsky, Bejun Mehta and many others.